TheJacksonLaboratory/IntroToHPC/facilities_statement.md

 A development server based on the HP Proliant DL Series platform is also available with 56 cores at 2.3GHz and 512 GB RAM.

 Working storage (Tier 0) on Cadillac is provided by a Data Direct Networks Gridscalar GS7k GPFS storage appliance with 232 TB usable storage capacity.
 The primary storage (Tier 1) on Cadillac is provided 25 Dell EMC Isilon scale-out NAS nodes combined for a total of 2.4 PB raw storage capacity.
+A new storage array (Tier 2) has been brought online as of Q1 2018 adding approximately 2 PB of new non-computable capacity.

 ## HPC in Farmington, CT: